THE tALK sEMINARS BY aGE

 The second session of this seminar is an in depth exploration of the relationship between parents and their teens.
 This begins with a look at biblical principles and metaphors regarding parenting and the roles a parent has as a parent vs. friend, a teacher, and a protector.
 This dovetails into an explanation of rule setting and consequences and a detailed and practical list of topics to include in home expectations.

 The final session of this seminar is about puberty and sex.
 It starts with a scriptural view of us as God’s creation and the first look at gender specific anatomy.
 We then progress to puberty with focus on the various significant physical changes.
 This leads to an honest discussion of sex with emphasis on God’s plan versus the world’s messaging and the resulting risks of following the world.
-Finally, we think through responsible sexuality and realistic planning for abstinence.
+Finally, we think through responsible sexuality including abstinence and realistic planning for it.

 The TALK for 6th-8th graders is intended for late middle school students.
 This sometimes is a teen’s first exposure to The TALK but often is their second TALK seminar.
 The format of this seminar is very similar to the first in that it is divided into three sections: health, parenting, and puberty and sex.